V-Cent/TTE/docs/STYLING.md

 ## Extended Syntax

 These allow us to tag any paragraph or heading with objects that are not usually able to be inserted by text.
-There are two types of extended syntax: inline and block.

-Inline syntax works by either using a emphasis symbol (*) or header symbol (#) followed by a colon (:) and the name of the effect.
+The  syntax works by either using a emphasis symbol (*) or header symbol (#) followed by a colon (:) and the name of the effect.
 Emphasis symbol should be used for text and should be closed by another symbol.
 Header Symbol should only be used for headers and it's closed by a new line.

-Blocks are created by using three marks (`) followed by the same parameters.
 The list of available parameters are:

 - :! -- *:!
 Spoiler Tag.*
 - :r -- *:r Red* Text.